folutade/KnowThatYouAnointed/content/posts/the-party.md

   I'm talkin' fear, **fear that it's wickedness or weakness**
   Fear, whatever it is, both is distinctive*

 * Lecrae and Kendrick’s recognition that they need to embrace weakness in order to follow God is likely influenced by a passage from St. Paul’s second letter to the church in Corinth.
-In that passage.
-St. Paul writes about God allowed St. Paul to ensure a physical illness so that he would not become proud and so that he would learn that one must embrace one’s own weakness in order to be empowered by God’s strength.
+In that passage, St. Paul writes about how God allowed St. Paul to endure a physical illness so that he would not become proud and so that he would learn that one must embrace one’s own weakness in order to be empowered by God’s strength.

   * ***I wil not boast on my own behalf, except in my weaknesses**.
 For if I would like to boast, I will not be foolish; for I will speak the truth.
 But I refrain, so that no man may think more of me than that which he sees in me or hears from me.